seatgeek/nomad-helper/README.md

 ### export

-`nomad-helper scale-export production.yml` will read the Nomad cluster `job  + group + count` values and write them to a local `production.yml` file.
+`nomad-helper scale export production.yml` will read the Nomad cluster `job  + group + count` values and write them to a local `production.yml` file.

 ```
 NAME: